maheshsabnis/NetEltp/readme.md

 		- Multi-Type Generic Classes
 			- Class<K,V>
 				- For Creation of Key,Value Pair or Dictionary type of data
+		- System.Collections.Generic with all classes as Enumerable
+			- List<T>, Stakc<T>, Queue<T>, LinkedList<T>
+				- T can be primitype or custom type
+				- No Type-Casting is needed for storing and extracting data from it
+			- HashSet<K,V>, KeyValuePair<K,V>, Dictionary<K,V>

 	- Reading Data from Collection Type
 		- for..loop
 		- foreach..loop